-Callers who are not Cisco Unity Connection users-and those who have not signed in to Unity Connection-can reach user mailboxes to leave messages in a number of different ways, depending on the Unity Connection configuration.
-A caller can call the main phone number for the Unity Connection server and spell by name or enter an extension to reach the user by using a directory handler, or can be directed to the user mailbox (or to a distribution list) through a call handler.
-Or, the caller can call the user extension and be forwarded to Unity Connection when the user does not answer, and then leave a message.
+Callers who are not Cisco Unity Connection users-and those who have not logged into Connection-can reach user mailboxes to leave messages in a number of different ways, depending on the Connection configuration.
+A caller can call the main phone number for the Connection server and spell by name or enter an extension to reach the user by using a directory handler, or can be directed to the user mailbox (or to a distribution list) through a call handler.
+Or, the caller can call the user extension and be forwarded to Connection when the user does not answer, and then leave a message.

-Unity Connection identifies the senders of these messages as unidentified callers.
-When an unidentified caller leaves a message, the From field of the message displays "UnityConnection@<servername>" in the Unity Connection Web Inbox or in an email client or an RSS reader, if applicable.
+Connection identifies the senders of these messages as unidentified callers.
+When an unidentified caller leaves a message, the From field of the message displays "UnityConnection@<servername>" in the Cisco Unity Inbox or in an email client or an RSS reader, if applicable.
 Depending on whether the Subject line has been customized, it displays the phone number of the caller if it is available.